Local data in Angular Grid component

 e.cancel = true;

-// Here you can send the deleted data to your server using fetch call
+// Send deleted data to server using fetch call

 }) //Use remote server host number instead ****